Amino acid: Catabolism

-Degradation of an amino acid often involves deamination by moving its amino group to α-ketoglutarate, forming glutamate.
-This process involves transaminases, often the same as those used in amination during synthesis.
-In many vertebrates, the amino group is then removed through the urea cycle and is excreted in the form of urea.
-However, amino acid degradation can produce uric acid or ammonia instead.
-For example, serine dehydratase converts serine to pyruvate and ammonia.
-After removal of one or more amino groups, the remainder of the molecule can sometimes be used to synthesize new amino acids, or it can be used for energy by entering glycolysis or the citric acid cycle, as detailed in image at right.
+Degradation of an amino acid often begins with transamination, in which its amino group is transferred to α-ketoglutarate, forming glutamate.
+This process involves transaminases, often the same enzymes used in amino acid synthesis.
+In many vertebrates, the amino group is subsequently released as ammonia and converted to urea via the urea cycle for excretion.
+However, amino acid degradation can result in uric acid or ammonia instead, depending on the organism.
+For example, serine dehydratase converts serine directly to pyruvate and ammonia.
+After removal of one or more amino groups, the remaining carbon skeleton of an amino acid can serve as a precursor for synthesizing other amino acids, be further metabolized for energy after conversion into intermediates of glycolysis (typically via gluconeogenesis) or of the citric acid cycle, or be used for fatty acid synthesis and storage as triacylglycerol.

 Complexation

 Amino acids are bidentate ligands, forming transition metal amino acid complexes.

 Chemical analysis

 The total nitrogen content of organic matter is mainly formed by the amino groups in proteins.
 The total Kjeldahl nitrogen (TKN) is a measure of nitrogen widely used in the analysis of (waste) water, soil, food, feed and organic matter in general.
 As the name suggests, the Kjeldahl method is applied.
 More sensitive methods are available.